Frank Lampard: Media

 From 2015 until 2017, Lampard served as a team captain on the ITV comedy panel show Play to the Whistle alongside Bradley Walsh.
 He was a regular pundit for football on BT Sport.
 For the 2018 World Cup, Lampard was among the BBC's list of pundits as he insisted that it would not affect his managerial duties.

 Lampard features in EA Sports' FIFA video game series; he was on the cover for the International edition of FIFA 10, alongside Wayne Rooney and Theo Walcott.
 In 2018, Lampard was added as an icon to the Ultimate Team in FIFA 19.

+On Sunday 9 June 2024, Lampard led England to a 6–3 victory as manager in the annual Soccer Aid game against the rest of the world.
+The match raised £15 million for charity.

 Personal life

 Lampard was born in Romford, London; he has two sisters, Natalie and Claire.
 He attended Brentwood School between 1989 and 1994, finishing with eleven GCSEs, including an A* in Latin.

 Lampard belongs to a family of footballers; his father is Frank Lampard, Sr., the former West Ham United player and assistant manager who was still associated with the club when Lampard junior was playing for them.
 Lampard's uncle is Harry Redknapp and his cousin is Redknapp's son Jamie Redknapp.
 His mother Pat, a librarian, died in April 2008 aged 58 as a result of pneumonia.

 Lampard is a Christian, and credits his faith for helping him cope with the death of his mother.

-In 2000, Lampard, Rio Ferdinand and Kieron Dyer appeared on a sex video that was filmed at the holiday resort of Ayia Napa in Cyprus.
-Channel 4 aired a brief edited clip as part of their 2004 documentary Sex, Footballers and Videotape, claiming it was used to "remind the viewer that this is based on real life."
-On 23 September 2001, Lampard, along with three other Chelsea players, was fined two weeks wages by the club for his behaviour whilst on a drinking binge on 12 September.
-Lampard and the others had abused American tourists at a Heathrow hotel, just 24 hours after the 11 September attacks.
-A hotel manager stated: "they were utterly disgusting.
-They just didn't seem to care about what had happened".

-Lampard is a supporter of the Conservative Party and was rumoured to run as a candidate for Kensington upon Malcolm Rifkind's retirement at the 2015 general election.
+Lampard is a supporter of the Conservative Party and was rumoured to be running as a candidate for Kensington upon Malcolm Rifkind's retirement at the 2015 general election.
 He subsequently denied that he was running to be an MP.

 He was appointed an Officer of the Order of the British Empire (OBE) in the 2015 Birthday Honours.
 Lampard published his autobiography, Totally Frank, in 2006.
 He has written a series of children's novels, inspired by his mother and children, related to football.